RealKareemAnees/API-Security-in-Action/Readme.md

 - OAuth2 grants
-  are extensible, so new grant types can be added when one of the existing grants doesn’t fit.
+  are extensible, so new grant types can be added when one of the existing grants doesn't fit.

 ### How Oauth works

-t, the client first redirects the user’s web browser to the authorization endpoint at the AS, as shown in figure
+t, the client first redirects the user's web browser to the authorization endpoint at the AS, as shown in figure

 ![alt text](image-13.png)